Compressed air school

 - How much air is needed?

-- What working pressure is required?
+- What working pressure should I require?

-- Where will the compressor be located?
+- Where will I place the compressor?

 - Is there enough power in the house?

-- Max. load rating (hobby compressor e.g. approx. 50%!)
+- Max. load on different models (hobby compressor for example approx. 50%)

 - Connection cable (length and dimension).